brabster/tw-site-mkdocs/docs/posts/2024-06-12-breaking-cdc-with-primary-keys/index.md

 ## Fortunately Thoughtless

 A later post in this series tackles changes across multiple tables.
-As I was writing it, one of the examples I fired at the database was this innocent-looking set of transactions - and without it I might have happily finished off the series without noticing this problem!
+As I was writing it, one of the examples I fired at the database was this innocent-looking set of statements - and without it I might have happily finished off the series without noticing this problem!

 Bonus points if you can tell what the problem will be.